Patriot (TV series): Season 1

 The first season met with positive critical response.
 On the review aggregation website Rotten Tomatoes, the first season holds an 82% approval rating with an average rating of 6.5 out of 10 based on 28 reviews.
 The website's critical consensus reads, "Patriot is dark, quirky, and often funny -- and although its risks don't always pay off, the series is still savvy and inspired enough to watch."
 Metacritic, which uses a weighted average, assigned the season a score of 68 out of 100 based on 16 critics, indicating "generally favorable reviews".

-Many of the first season's Luxembourg based exterior scenes were filmed in Prague.
-The Luxemburger Wort's culture correspondent noted the apparent lack of effort and accuracy in portraying the landmarks and geography that characterize Luxembourg City, with Prague being a poor substitute for their depiction.
+Many of the first season's Luxembourg-based exterior scenes were filmed in Prague.
+The Luxemburger Wort's culture correspondent noted the apparent lack of effort and accuracy in portraying the landmarks and geography that characterize Luxembourg City, with Prague being an amusing substitute for their depiction.
 He recorded that the frequent onscreen appearance of unmistakable famous Prague landmarks, such as the Charles Bridge, throughout Luxembourg shots hinder the suspension of disbelief for viewers familiar with either location.
-Additionally, he identified certain factual inaccuracies about Luxembourg in the script, including a claim that Brazilian nationals make up a substantial minority of Luxembourg residents, when in fact it is Portuguese nationals.
+Furthermore, Czech licence plates, websites ending in .cz instead of .lu and prices in Czech korunas instead of euros are visible in the "Luxembourg scenes" that show the low effort imitating Luxembourg.
+Additionally, factual inaccuracies about Luxembourg exist in the script, including a claim that Brazilian nationals make up a substantial minority of Luxembourg residents, when in fact it is Portuguese nationals.
 Despite what he labeled as these "absurd inaccuracies" he recommended the series for fans of dark comedy.